binaryage/blog/_posts/2010-09-27-totalfinder-birthday-launch.md

 <img src="{{site.url}}/shared/img/icons/totalfinder-64.png" class="intro-icon"/>

-** Today is it one year since I <a href="http://blog.binaryage.org/totalfinder-launch-date">started hacking on TotalFinder</a>.
-And today it is the first day when you may buy a license if you want to support the next years of development. **
+** Today is one year since I <a href="http://blog.binaryage.org/totalfinder-launch-date">started hacking on TotalFinder</a>.
+And today is the first day you can buy a license if you want to support the next years of development. **

 <div class="blog-download">
     <a class="download-link" href="http://downloads.binaryage.com/TotalFinder-1.0.dmg"><img src="{{site.url}}/shared/img/small-download-button.png"/><div>http://downloads.binaryage.com/TotalFinder-1.0.dmg</div></a>